mminichino/LangCache-Private-Preview-Implementation/README.md

 ---

-## Architecture
+## Core components

 LangCache is designed with a modular architecture that separates concerns and allows for flexible deployment options:

 - **LangCache Service**: Core RESTful API that handles all cache operations, vector similarity search, and metrics
    - **Embeddings API**: Provides vector embeddings for queries with support for multiple models:
      - Redis Langcache: Uses the `redis/langcache-embed-v1` model from Hugging Face
      - OpenAI: Integrates with OpenAI's embedding models
      - Ollama: Uses local embedding models for self-hosted deployments
-- **Redis**: Serves as the vector database that stores embeddings and cached responses, enabling fast similarity search
+- **Redis**: Serves as the database that stores embeddings and cached responses, enabling fast similarity search
 - **Demo Application**: (Optional) Provides a user interface to demonstrate LangCache capabilities and visualize cache performance

 ---